kyhau/aws-cf-templates/README.md

     - Attach the Read-Write-Delete Managed Policy to the given Group of `ReadWriteDeleteGroupName`.
     - Create a Managed Policy giving Read-only access to the S3 bucket.
     - Attach the Read-only Managed Policy to the given Group of `ReadGroupName`.

+3. `UserGroup.template`
+    - Create a Group and add the specified users to the group.

+## Templates for S3 Static Website Hosting

+1. `S3-StaticWebsiteHosting.template`
+    - Create S3 bucket with Static Website, Versioning and Logging enabled.
+    - Create S3 bucket for logging.
+    - Create Bucket Policy for PublicRead access.
+    - Create a Managed Policy for managing and uploading files to the S3 bucket.
+    - Attach the Managed Policy to the given Group.

 ## Templates for Logging and Reporting